mohsin0a/mohsin0a/README.md

-- 👋 Hi, I’m @mohsin0a
+- 👋 Hi, I’m Mohsin
-- 👀 I’m interested in Java full-stack
+- 👀 I’m Learning and bulid ML & Data Science stuff
-- 🌱 I’m currently learning Java programming
-- 💞️ I’m looking to collaborate on Java projects

-- 📫 How to reach me via my twitter ac
+- 📫 How to reach me via my twitter ac:-https://x.com/mohsinxad
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I Don,t have a CS engineering degree but I like to study core subjects of it.